example42/example42.github.io/_posts/2026-01-16-announcing-pabawi-a-web-frontend-to-classic-infrastructures.md

 **Pabawi** is a new, moderm, sleek web frontend to inventory your systems, check they configuration management status, and run actions on them.

+Needless to sat that it's also Open Source.

 Version 0.4.0, just released after a few weeks of AI based coding, has integrations with Bolt, Hiera, PuppetDB and PuppetServer.

-Current version is expected to be run by a Puppet developer / user on her/his localhost, featuring:
+Current version is expected to be run by a Puppet developer or user on her/his localhost, featuring:

 - **Multi-Source Inventory**: View and manage nodes from Bolt inventory and PuppetDB
 - **Command Execution**: Run ad-hoc commands on remote nodes with whitelist security